-All visitors/tours, both public and private, not directly related to the operational needs of the project shall be coordinated with/ through the Mega Project Safety Engineer and requires prior approval from the Construction Management Team.
+All visitors/tours, both public and private, not directly related to the operational needs of the project shall be coordinated with/ through the Mega Project Safety Engineer and requires prior approval from the Construction Management Team and the OCIP Program Manager / WisDOT Risk Manager.

-Tours entering upon the construction footprint shall conform to this requirement, shall be signed in and out in conformance with OCIP Visitor requirements at the construction field office and shall conform to all PPE requirements.
+Tours entering the construction footprint shall conform to this requirement, shall be signed in and out in conformance with OCIP Visitor requirements at the construction field office and shall conform to all PPE requirements.